-Before the appearance of Rootrainers, growers had little opportunity to experiment and compare the merits of different depths of plant pots and in many cases they chose to downsize.
+The question is gardeners should ask is maybe not "Which Rootrainer?" but "How deep?"
+Before the appearance of Rootrainers, growers had little opportunity to experiment and compare the merits of different depths of plant pots.
+In many cases they chose to downsize.

-Air pruning of the root (the process whereby roots stop growing downwards when they meet air) occurs more quickly with a smaller pot.
-This process is not dissimilar to normal pruning that produces a bushier plant.
+They did this because Air pruning of the root (the process whereby roots stop growing downwards when they meet air) occurs more quickly with a smaller pot.
+This process is similar to normal pruning that produces a bushier plant.
 In the case of roots, the air pruning encourages lateral growth and thus develops a stronger root system.

 Some growers claim the quicker a plant is in its final growing habitat, the better.
 Plant too deep and the roots may be below the best top soil and be inhibited by poorer soil.
 There may also be a better balance between root development and top growth.